nanjizal/paintings/index.md

 ![Life painting with bright tablecloth](https://nanjizal.github.io/paintings/assets/tablecloth.jpg)

 Painted during teaching a watercolour class from a photo, finish a little afterwards but mostly between teaching.
+Really should photo it without glass as reflections distort it some.

 ![Cornish windmills](https://nanjizal.github.io/paintings/assets/cornishWindmills.jpg)